Terminal-2 icon

 Recognize the offline payment response

 Compared to an online payment response, the Terminal API response for an offline payment differs in some respects.
 Data that is generated by the Adyen payments platform, such as the PSP reference, is missing because your integration is unable to connect to Adyen.
-Authorisation data is missing as well, because the issuer hasn't authorized the payment yet.
+Authorisation data is missing as well, because the issuer has not authorized the payment yet.
 The response also includes some values to indicate the payment took place offline.

 These differences are important because: